gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 beta diversity increases with spatial extent [@Barton2013SpaSca] and is strongly dependent on scale, notably because of en higher environmental heterogeneity and sampling of different local species pool [@Heino2015ComAna], which could potentially add some variation to the relationship.
+Neither the previous studies on broad scales [@Poisot2017HosPar; @Taranu2020LarMul; @Yang2015ComSim], on continuous ones [@Tan2019UndPro; @DAntraccoli2020MorSpe], or on a high number of sites [@Niskanen2017DriHig] have specifically measured the variations of the richness-LCBD relationship according to different regions and spatial extents.
+These studies all brought forward relevant elements which now need to be combined in a single study.

 This study shows that species distribution modelling offers relevant LCBD and community-level predictions on broad spatial scales, similar to the ones